 Not because it’s bureaucratic — but because it’s the foundation of a proper, independent assurance engagement.

 Engagement letters are not about control.
+They’re about clarity, protection, and professionalism.

 The fact that engagement letters continue to appear as a top quality issue in Chartered Accountants’ QA reviews tells us this is not a minor administrative detail — it is a core requirement of good practice.